nenduru1/Zhao_lab/README.md

-# PgsRankRannotatR
+# PgsRankRnnotatR

-PgsRankRannotatR is an R wrapper package designed to facilitate the aggregation of polygenic scores from the PGS Catalog for any particular trait, and perform rank aggregation and annotation of effect variants.
+PgsRankRnnotatR is an R wrapper package designed to facilitate the aggregation of polygenic scores from the PGS Catalog for any particular trait, and perform rank aggregation and annotation of effect variants.

 ## Installation

 ### Prerequisites

-Before installing `PgsRankRannotatR` you must have R installed on your system (version 3.5.0 or higher is recommended, but `PgsRankRannotatR` was developed and tested using R version 4.1.1).
+Before installing `PgsRankRnnotatR` you must have R installed on your system (version 3.5.0 or higher is recommended, but `PgsRankRannotatR` was developed and tested using R version 4.1.1).
 You can download it from [CRAN](https://cran.r-project.org).

 ### Installing Bioconductor and Dependencies

-`PgsRankRannotatR` relies on several packages from Bioconductor.
+`PgsRankRnnotatR` relies on several packages from Bioconductor.
 To install these dependencies, follow the steps below:

 1. **Install Bioconductor Manager**:
    If you do not have `BiocManager` installed, you can install it using the following command in your R console: